 In lieu of physical desires for people or things, they focus on love for a higher being.
 A spiritual life.

 Surprise.
-The time with the men in orange were the highlights of my journey to India.
+The time with the men in orange was the highlight of my journey to India.

 Shyamananda, in the meantime, translated many books authored by ISKCON’s founder, Srila Prabhupad, to Marathi.
 Additionally, he serves as ISKCON Chowpatty (Mumbai) temple president, and, he travels to England and the United States frequently to lecture on spirituality.